canokaue/ImmunoLynk/README.md

 ## Blockchain database alternative

-Since images are uploaded in a two-part process (image uploaded as multiform then image data uploadaded as raw json), a more cost effective alternative was also tested using BigchainDB to store the metadata.
+Since images are uploaded in a two-part process (image uploaded as multiform then image data uploaded as raw json), a more cost effective alternative was also tested using BigchainDB to store the metadata.